mystyButterfly/protected-routes/README.md

 Every folder have to be run in dedicated place(server/ports).

 Steps to run the project:
-1. Download, grab from archiv to folder and open folder in your code editor.
+1. Download, grab out the stuff from the archiv to the folder and open the folder in your code editor.
-Your current folder have get two folder: "frontend" and "backend"
+Your current folder have to be two folder: "frontend" and "backend"
-2. Open terminal using command "cd" open "frontend" after run commmand "npm install" *to intastall package* after run command "npm run dev" to run react aplication.
+2. Open terminal, using command "cd" open "frontend" after run commmand "npm install" *to intastall package* after run command "npm run dev" to run react aplication.
-3. I save data i use database mySQL running locally using XAMPP https://www.apachefriends.org/ i create tables like this<br/>
+3. To save data i use database mySQL running locally using XAMPP https://www.apachefriends.org/ i create tables like this<br/>
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,